Bennotsi-MTG/Doomsday-Codex/core/basics.md

 7. Cast LED
    - Crack LP for R
 8. Cast BW targeting ToA, hold priority crack LED for BBB
-9. Cast ToA for 9 storm.
+9. Cast ToA for 9 Storm.

-This pile has cost only BBB+1 and 4 life to execute and results in 9 storm, which is 18 lifeloss.
+This pile has cost only BBB+1 and 4 life to execute and results in 9 Storm, which is 18 lifeloss.
 This pile is quite efficient when it comes to mana.
 We use the additional cantrip to draw a Lion's Eye Diamond before executing the rest of the pile and use that Lion's Eye Diamond to pay for much of the rest of the